Framework Computer: Electronics right-to-repair movement

-In June 2021, a venture capitalist investing in the company said "The conventional wisdom in the industry is that making products repairable makes them thicker, heavier, uglier, less robust, and more expensive.
-We're here to prove that wrong and fix consumer electronics, one category at a time".
 In October 2021 interviews, the company said "The core problem is the idea that consumer electronics are disposable," and "Right to repair is incredibly important.
 It is actually a core part of what we are doing.
 Because increasingly products are not designed to be repaired."

 Framework Laptop was on display as part of the Waste Age: What can Design Do? exhibition displayed at the Design Museum in London from October 2021 to February 2022.

 The company's founder Nirav Patel appeared as a former employee of Apple in the Netflix original film Buy Now: The Shopping Conspiracy featuring shopping and waste, which was released in November 2024 ahead of Black Friday by Grain Media.
 He stated, "As soon as your business model starts to revolve around that replacement cycle, the object being replaced in a while instead of being something that can last longer, it becomes extremely difficult to reverse and go back".

+Environment

+In addition to the repairability and upgradability which reduces waste, the computers are partly made of recycled materials and the packaging is fully recyclable.

+The computers are anodized without any dye to reduce the use of toxic chemicals, so they were only offered in aluminum gray.
+The Framework 13 Pro is the first one to be available in graphite color.

 Reception

 In November 2021, Time magazine listed the Framework Laptop on their list of the 100 Best Inventions of 2021.
 In March 2022, Fast Company listed the Framework Laptop on their list of the Most Innovative Companies of 2022.
 In October 2023, Time magazine listed the Framework Laptop 16 on their list of the 200 Best Inventions of 2023.
+In March 2026, Fast Company listed the Framework on their list of the Most Innovative Consumer Electronics Companies of 2026.